Ohioans face tough test to receive unemployment benefits

 Earnings requirements exceed almost all other states

-Unemployed workers in Ohio must have earned more than their counterparts in almost any other state in order to qualify for unemployment compensation.
-Ohio is the only other state besides Michigan where the following workers, employed all year long, would not qualify for benefits:
+Unemployed workers in Ohio must have earned more than their counterparts in almost any other state to qualify for unemployment compensation, according to an analysis Policy Matters Ohio released today.
+Ohio is the only state besides Michigan where the following workers, employed all year, would not qualify for benefits: